Abubakar-Imran/Ecommerce-Website/README.md

 ---

-Thank you for choosing the CODSOFT E-commerce Website for your online store.
-If you have any questions, feedback, or issues, please [open an issue](https://github.com/Abubakar-Imran/CODSOFT-Ecommerce-Website/issues).
+Thank you for choosing the **NexGen Homeware** E-commerce Website for your online store.
+If you have any questions, feedback, or issues, please [open an issue](https://github.com/Abubakar-Imran/NexGen Homeware-Ecommerce-Website/issues).
 We hope you have a successful and enjoyable e-commerce experience!